dstiliadis/tutorial/Instructions.md

 kubectl apply -f samples/sleep/sleep.yaml -n insecure
 ```

-Enter the sleep container and try a curl to the original service
+Enter the sleep container and try a curl to the original service.
+This will
+fail since we are not presenting a certificate.
 ```
 curl -v httpbin.default:8000/get
 ```